Rebecca Blake: France

 Blake's batting and bowling feats for Saumur soon came to the attention of the French national squad's selectors.
 In August 2011, aged 12, she played her first two matches for the French national team, against Jersey; the two contests were also the first matches ever played by the team, of which she was the youngest member.
 In the first match, Blake and the team did not do well, but in the second, she took two wickets and was given the best bowler award.
 Once again, she soon became a team regular.

 By August 2014, when the then 15-year-old Blake played in that year's annual European women's cricket tournament at the Olympic Stadium in Berlin, she had become one of her team's vice-captains, and was being described as "the French teen star".
 The previous month, she had scored her maiden international half century, against Belgium.

-At the tournament, contested between seven teams, Blake opened her account with 30* in France's defeat by host team Germany.
+At the tournament, contested by seven teams, Blake opened her account with 30* in France's defeat by host team Germany.
 In her final match, against Gibraltar, she contributed 31 runs to a "comfortable victory" by her team.
 France bagged a total of three 'upset' wins, against Jersey, Denmark and Gibraltar, and finished "an unexpected third", behind Italy and Germany.
-Along the way, Blake made 94 runs and took six wickets in six matches; she was also named as the tournament's leading Emerging Player, and was ranked sixth Most Valuable Player from more than 90 participants.
+Along the way, Blake made 94 runs and took six wickets in six matches; she was also named as the tournament's leading Emerging Player, and was ranked sixth Most Valuable Player among more than 90 participants.

 In an interview with The Deux-Sèvres Monthly published shortly after the tournament, Blake said:

 "Quite simply, I'd like to be the best I can possibly be.
 I'd love to captain the French national side.
 My first ambition is to play at English county level with a view to someday playing for England if I'm good enough.
 Professional cricket is definitely something I'm looking into but for now I'm not sure what I want to do."

 In 2016, Blake was appointed captain of the French team, replacing Sharon Whiting, who had retired.
 At that time, she was hailed as having "perfect knowledge of the game".
 In August 2016, aged seventeen and a half, she led France, and was "star de l'équipe", in the annual European tournament, held in Herning, Denmark, against Belgium, Denmark, Germany, Italy and Norway.
 In five tournament matches, France went through undefeated, including against favourites Germany and Italy, and thus achieved "... the unthinkable by winning the gold medal".

 When Blake moved to England in 2017, she ceased to be eligible for selection in the French team.